ArminJo/ServoEasing/README.md

 ![Arduino Plotter Output with constraints at 5 degree and 175 degree activated](https://github.com/ArminJo/ServoEasing/blob/master/pictures/Constraints.png)

 # [API](https://github.com/ArminJo/ServoEasing/blob/master/src/ServoEasing.h#L390)
+For floating point constants, use the notation of 123.456f with **trailing f** (for a floating point constant) to avoid compiler errors.

 # Usage
 See also [the examples here](https://github.com/ArminJo/ServoEasing/blob/master/examples#servoeasing-examples).<br/>